AGBG-ASG/AGBG-ASG/README.md

 # About AGBG

-This is the official GitHub organization account of Accenture Google Cloud Business Group in Germany, Austria, Switzerland and Russia.
+This is the official GitHub organization account of Accenture Google Cloud Business Group in Germany, Austria, Switzerland.